sunilsoni/interview-notes-code/README.md

 - Surefire reports will be available in target/surefire-reports.
 - For individual tests, use your IDE’s test runner or mvn -Dtest=FullyQualifiedTestName test.

+## Code Formatting

+- This project uses Google Java Format via the fmt-maven-plugin to keep Java code consistent.
+- To format the code automatically:
+  - Using Maven directly:
+    mvn com.coveo:fmt-maven-plugin:format
+  - Or using the helper script:
+    ./scripts/format.sh
+- To fail the build if formatting is needed: mvn com.coveo:fmt-maven-plugin:check

+## Git: Commit and Push

+You can commit and push your changes with the following commands.
+Make sure you have a GitHub repository created and that your local repo has a remote set.

+1) Configure Git (once per machine): git config --global user.name "Your Name" git config --global user.email "you@example.com"

+2) Initialize repo (if not already): git init

+3) Add a remote (replace with your repository URL): git remote add origin https://github.com/<your-user>/<your-repo>.git
+   # or use SSH
+   # git remote add origin git@github.com:<your-user>/<your-repo>.git

+4) Stage, commit, and push:
+   git add -A
+   git commit -m "chore: format code and update README" git push -u origin main
+   # If your default branch is master, use master instead of main.

+Notes:
+- Pushing to GitHub requires that you have permission and are authenticated.
+For HTTPS, use a Personal Access Token (PAT) as your password if prompted.
+For SSH, ensure your SSH key is added to your GitHub account.
+- From this automated environment, we cannot directly push to your GitHub without your credentials.
+Run the above commands locally to push.

 ## Coding Guidelines and Conventions

 - Prefer clear, readable solutions with comments explaining business rules and edge cases.